32 Places to Find Creative Writing Inspiration

-Finding creative writing inspiration from everyday places is a technique used by many.
+Many writers find creative writing inspiration from everyday places.
 I, myself, whenever I’m stuck for an idea, either for something I’m writing about or another kind of project, tend to retreat to the mundane spaces of life.
-This can be a mart, a park, or a library or bookstore.
+This could be a mart, a park, a library or a bookstore.
 You too can use these places to achieve greater creativity in whatever it is that you’re doing.
 And you don’t have to be a writer.
 Perhaps you’re a teacher, and you want to write a lesson for your students.
-Ideas may be fleeting, but you can take them and sort through the not so great ones to come up with something even better.
-Creativity is about trying to see the connections between unrelated things; you then shape those ideas and refine them until you come up with a work of art that you’re proud of.
+Ideas may be fleeting, but you can take them and sort through the not-so-great ones to come up with something even better.
+Creativity is about trying to see the connections between unrelated things, and you then shape those ideas and refine them until you come up with a work of art that you’re proud of.

 Activities such as walking or listening to your favorite songs can help, but if you find that doesn’t solve your challenges to become a more creative writer, then it’s time to consider other ideas.